 If an individual who requested access to information is not satisfied with the CAO's response, the requester may ask the CAO to review the decision.
-This request for review must be in writing, addressed to the Registrar and must describe what aspect of the response the requester wishes to have reviewed.
+This request for review must be in writing, addressed to the Registrar (or in the absence of a Registrar, the Executive Director), and must describe what aspect of the response the requester wishes to have reviewed.
 A final decision on the request will be provided within 30 days of receipt of the review request.